abozain1/YoutubeClone/README.md

 - did not fetch more details for every type of data { video , playList, channel } for i will need to call multiple APIs for every item and my plan has a limited number of requests per day

+- removed .env file from gitIgnore for the test team